 CFED Assets & Opportunity Scorecard

-States that have a statewide housing trust fund, 2012.
+States receive credit if they have established a statewide housing trust fund.

 Oregon’s Campaign (published September 2009)